fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 ## Add and configure domain in Cloudflare

-Create your <a href="https://dash.cloudflare.com/sign-up" target="_blank" umami-data-event="expose-plex-tailscale-cf-signup">free Cloudflare account</a> if you haven't already. **If you bought a domain on Cloudflare, you can skip to the next section since it is auto-configured already.** If your domain is from another registrar, we'll need to add it to Cloudflare:
+> If you bought a domain on Cloudflare, [you can skip this and move on to creating the DNS record](#skip) since the domain will be auto-configured already.

+If your domain is from another registrar, and you want to use Cloudflare for DNS like I do, we'll need to reate your <a href="https://dash.cloudflare.com/sign-up" target="_blank" umami-data-event="expose-plex-tailscale-cf-signup">free Cloudflare account</a>.

+Once your account is created, let's add the domain to Cloudflare:

 1. On the Cloudflare dashboard _Account Home_, click the **+ Add a domain** button.